Commonwealth of Nations: Symbols

 The Commonwealth has adopted a number of symbols that represent the association of its members.
 The English language is recognised as a symbol of the members' heritage; as well as being considered a symbol of the Commonwealth, recognition of it as "the means of Commonwealth communication" is a prerequisite for Commonwealth membership.

 The flag of the Commonwealth consists of the symbol of the Commonwealth Secretariat, a gold globe surrounded by emanating rays, on a dark blue field; it was designed for the second CHOGM in 1973, and officially adopted on 26 March 1976.
 1976 also saw the organisation agree to a common date on which to commemorate Commonwealth Day, the second Monday in March, having developed separately on different dates from Empire Day celebrations.

+Also to mark the 60th anniversary (Diamond Jubilee) of the London Declaration in 2009, the Commonwealth Secretariat commissioned Paul Carroll to compose "The Commonwealth Anthem".
+The lyrics of the Anthem are taken from the 1948 Universal Declaration of Human Rights.
+The Commonwealth Youth Orchestra published renditions of the Anthem with and without an introductory narrative.

 Recognition

 In 2009, to mark the 60th anniversary of the founding of the Commonwealth, the Royal Commonwealth Society commissioned a poll of public opinion in seven of the member states: Australia, Canada, India, Jamaica, Malaysia, South Africa and the United Kingdom.
 It found that most people in these countries were largely ignorant of the Commonwealth's activities, aside from the Commonwealth Games, and indifferent toward its future.
 Support for the Commonwealth was twice as high in developing countries as in developed countries; it was lowest in the United Kingdom.